vjbollavarapu/modulyn-community/scripts/README.md

 # Scripts Directory

-This directory contains automation scripts for common development, deployment, and maintenance tasks for the TidyGen ERP platform.
+This directory contains automation scripts for common development, deployment, and maintenance tasks for the Modulyn ERP platform.

 ## 📁 Structure